Observability

 Re-run to Verify Fixes

-After adjusting your agent configuration, system prompt, or tools, use the Run Again button on the original failing run.
-This re-triggers the agent with the same input payload, letting you verify the fix against the exact scenario that failed.
+After adjusting your prompt, middleware, tool behavior, or agent configuration, use Run Again on the original failing run.
+This lets you verify the fix against the exact scenario that failed, then compare the new trace against the original to confirm that the execution path is now behaving as expected.

 Configuration for Better Observability